neecto/dot-net-qgrid/src/QGrid/README.md

 ## Summary
 Querying data with QGrid is really simple.
 All you need to do, is to generate a valid **QGridRequest** object that represents how you want the data to be paged, sorted, and filtered, and pass this object as an argument to `ToQGridResult()` extension method that you would invoke on an `IQueryable<T>` object.
 This method will translate the request into SQL, execute it, and return a **QGridResult** object.

 For filtering data, you need to specify the name of a property of the IQueryable object, filter condition, and a value for this condition.
 QGrid supports filtering by any primitive data type that is supported by EntityFramwork as a database table column type.
-For the whole list of types see [Filter Conditions](#-filter-conditions)
+For the whole list of types see [Filter Conditions](#filter-conditions).

 For ordering, you need to specify the name of the property to order by and the ordering type (ascending or descending).